helinyi/ospsd-team-08/docs/discord-service.md

     ```

 - `/channels/{channel_id}/messages` (GET)
-  - Retrieves recent messages
+  - Retrieves recent messages from a channel
   - Query parameter:
     - `limit` (default 10, max 100)

 ## Dependency Injection

+The service uses FastAPI dependency injection:

 - `get_client()` provides a `DiscordClient`
 - `get_oauth_handler()` provides a `DiscordOAuthHandler`

+This allows tests to override dependencies and mock external API behavior.

 ## Error Handling

 - Invalid channel → `404 Not Found`
 - OAuth exchange failure → `400 Bad Request`
 - Discord API/runtime failure → `502 Bad Gateway`
-- Missing parameters → `422 Unprocessable Entity`
+- Missing required parameters → `422 Unprocessable Entity`

 ## Notes

-- Uses FastAPI as the service layer
-- OAuth 2.0 Authorization Code Flow is implemented
+- OAuth flow is fully implemented using Authorization Code Flow
-- All endpoints are backed by real Discord API calls
+- All endpoints are backed by the real Discord API via `DiscordClient`
+- Service is designed to be deployed and accessed remotely
-- OpenAPI spec available at `/openapi.json`
+- OpenAPI specification is available at `/openapi.json`